jozsefsallai/tja-js/README.md

 is used by Taiko simulators.
 It contains the metadata and the notation for all of the song's difficulty levels.

+**Disclaimer:** The library is in early development and may undergo several breaking changes after receiving community feedback.

 ## Getting Started

 **1. Install the library:**